-3.1 Model Evolution
+3.1 Model evolution

-We ran 36 models varying the plate strength and weakening parameter of slabs (full list of parameters in Table 2).
+We ran 36 models, varying the plate strength and weakening parameter of slabs (full list of parameters in Table 2).
 The evolution of all models is comparable in terms of their general behavior and slab morphology.
 All models begin with the slab tip sinking and the radius of curvature adjusting from the initial condition towards a dynamic equilibrium.

 For models with a lower mantle, the slab descends through the upper mantle and encounters the boundary between the upper and lower mantle.
 The descent of the slab is inhibited at this boundary.
-Lateral motion of the slab tip is also inhibited either because the tip penetrates into the lower mantle, or because the slab rests on the boundary and is subject to shear traction between the slab and lower mantle.
-The slab then lies flat on the upper/lower mantle boundary and then begins buckles and pile.
-Eventually the piled slab descends through the boundary as a unit, see Figure 2.
+Lateral motion of the slab tip is also inhibited, either because the tip penetrates into the lower mantle, or because the slab rests on the boundary and is subject to shear traction between the slab and lower mantle.
+The Table 2.
+Model parameters.